ianbishop/userevents.github.io/docs/when.md

 3. `customerSegment` is the name of the attribute we're checking
 4. "platinum" is the value we're looking to check for equivalence

-Now, let's say we wanted to the pattern to match for anyone with Customer Segment Platinum and a failed check-in.
+Now, let's say we wanted the pattern to match for anyone with Customer Segment Platinum and a failed check-in.

 We can write this pattern much like the previous one, simply adding one more